GEOL 436 – GEOLOGY SUMMER FIELD COURSE, 6 CREDITS

 COLORADO STATE UNIVERSITY

 The Colorado State University Geology Summer Field Course (GEOL 436) emphasizes a rigorous approach to geological field studies, with a strong concentration on geological mapping.
 The course is taught throughout Colorado and New Mexico.
 The course is divided into modules taught by specialists in these areas.
 Each module will include a final report that will be prepared in the field.
-Check out this article about students’ field course experience.
-Watch our video of the field camp experience!
+Please note that, at this time, field camp is open to CSU students only.

 GEOL344, GEOL364, GEOL372, GEOL376; Recommended: GEOL454, GEOL366